When can I apply?

 When submitting multiple files, it is best to do this by spreading them out over several separate emails.
 This will keep the overall file size of the email low and reduce the risk of delivery failure.

-It is also recommended that you send a separate confirmation email with no attachments after submitting your application and supporting images, documents, etc.
+You should send a separate confirmation email with no attachments after submitting your application and supporting images, documents, etc.